Estadio Zorros del Desierto

-Built in 1952 by the Abaroa family to provide sports facilities for the city, it was demolished in 2013 and opened in 2015, it replaced the old Estadio Municipal de Calama.
+The present stadium, opened in 2015, replaced the old Estadio Municipal de Calama, built in 1952 by the Abaroa family to provide sports facilities for the city and demolished in 2013.
 The stadium seats 12,346 people and includes zones for disabled people.
-The Stadium was built to FIFA Standards and logistics.
+The stadium was built to FIFA standards and logistics.

-This stadium was cited as one of the best in the world in 2015 by the Database of Stadiums page.
+This stadium was cited as one of the best in the world in 2015 by the Database of Stadiums.
 The stadium was considered the smallest and least expensive among the participants.
 It finished in 19th place with 14,837 points.

-The former mayor of Calama, Esteban Velasquez, said that the maintenance costs are 300 million CLP, mainly directed to the maintenance of the court, dependencies and officials working in the enclosure.
-It is fully funded by the Municipality.
-Cobreloa paid a commission to the Municipality of around 800.000 CLP per month to help in maintenance of the stadium through May 2016.
+The former mayor of Calama, Esteban Velasquez, said that the maintenance costs were 300 million CLP, mainly directed to the maintenance of the court, dependencies and officials working in the enclosure.
+It is fully funded by the municipality.
+Cobreloa paid a commission to the municipality of around 800,000 CLP per month to help in the maintenance of the stadium through May 2016.

 Name

 The first stadium name proposal was to honour former Cobreloa player Fernando Cornejo, who died in 2009.
 It became the name of the stadium project in 2010.
 However, this project name was not given to the stadium.

 In April 2014, in a reunion between local authorities, it was decided that the name would be chosen by Calama mayor, Esteban Velazquez, and the Consejo de Sociedad Civil (Cososi).
 The proposed alternatives were: Arena, Pucará, Vicente Cantatore, Mario Lira and Fernando Cornejo.

 Ultimately, the name was decided through voting, through a campaign called "Ponle nombre al Municipal de Calama".
-With a video titled 'Corporación de Cultura y Turismo de Calama', the municipality invited the community of Calama, Chile to propose names.
+With a video titled 'Corporación de Cultura y Turismo de Calama', the municipality invited the community of Calama, Chile, to propose names.
 Initially seven names were proposed, but the registration period was extended in September 2014.
 Eventually 4,721 voters chose among 14 proposals.
 The winner was the 'Zorros del Desierto' option, with 1,088 votes.
-The second, the third and the fourth place were used to name different areas of the stadium.
-The Mario Lira Option was named the media cabines.
+The second, the third and the fourth places were used to name different areas of the stadium.
+The Mario Lira option was taken to name the media cabins.